tvrusso/SORAL_Archived/README.md

 it to github.
 I claim no ownership of this code, and have contributed essentially nothing to it but one bug fix.
 I find it very useful, however, and don't want it lost for real.

+## This repo is now just a historical artifact

+Since I have created this archived repository, Charles Twardy has created an official repository for SORAL, which may be found on github at https://github.com/ctwardy/soral.
+All future official development and maintenance of SORAL will occur in that repo.